rickapps/dots-game/README.md

             claims: claims[]
         }

 3) Determine the best move(s) for a gameboard of the specified state.
 Typically this would be the computer's turn in the game.
-Returns a list of tuples: **[(line#,box#,box#), (line#,box#,box#), ...]** where line number is the line to add.
+Returns a list of tuples: **[(line#,box#,box#), (line#,box#,box#), ...]** where line# is the line the machine is adding.
 A single line can complete up to two boxes.
 Box#  is -1 if no box is complete, otherwise the box# of the completed box.
-As long as at least one box is completed, the player adds an additional line.
+As long as at least one box is completed, the machine adds an additional tuple to the list.
 The last tuple in the list will always have -1 for both box numbers.

         POST /find/
         {